meganz/s4-specs/README.md

 </td>
 <td align="left">

-The request contains payload and the object key ends with `'/'`.
-Object keys with trailing `'/'` are not allowed in S4.
+Key of an object containing payload is not allowed to end with `'/'` in S4.

 </td>
 <td align="left">